Frequently asked questions about Alert

 The average lifespan for a water heater is about 10 years because the heating element eventually deteriorates and corrodes the inside of the tank.

-Download the app, open the Alert section of the app and follow the easy setup guide.
+Download the app, open the Prevention section of the app where you will find "Alert" and follow the easy setup guide.

 The detector senses water and fluctuations in temperature and humidity that exceed pre-set limits.
 The detector also constantly monitors the battery level and Wi-Fi signal.
 If there is a malfunction, you’ll be notified immediately.